Call us today for a free telephone consultation with a bankruptcy attorney.

 Chapter 11 is also a reorganization bankruptcy.
 It is typically used by businesses to reorganize debt and repay creditors rather than liquidate.
 This allows them to remain in business while going through bankruptcy.

-Secured Claims vs. Unsecured Claims
+Secured Claims versus Unsecured Claims

 Secured creditors are those who have a legal claim to property that is put up as collateral on a loan.
 Collateral can be a house in a mortgage or a car in an auto loan.
 Secured claims could also include judgment liens.